moinonin/evxpredictor/README.md

 # Usage

 In your python script simply import the module and use as follows
-from evxpredictor.mlbot import Evx
+from evxpredictor import mlbot

-print(Evx.buySignalGenerator(20,65,120, 0.98))

-Evx is the class and buysignalGenerator and sellSignalGenerator are methods in it.
+print(mlbot.signal(20,65,120, 0.98,'buy'))

-The above methods take an assets opening, closing, and volume of the asset based on the time interval you have chosen,
-while the last variable is alpha, a probabilistic value.
+The above methods take an assets opening, closing, and volume of the asset based on the time interval you have chosen, while the last variable is alpha, a probabilistic value.
+A zero classification output would instruct the user to buy, while one output means don't buy or sell if the asset is already present in the portfolio.